Xavi.app Operations Manual (outdated)

 sudo firewall-cmd --permanent --add-service=http --add-service=https

-thensudo firewall-cmd --reload
+thensudo firewall-cmd --reload. -

 If SELinux is enforcing, allow Nginx to proxy: